Modulated neutron initiator: Urchin

+It has been estimated that the initiators used in the wartime weapons produced on the order of 100 neutrons during the critical ~1 microsecond of assembly time.

 Abner

 A different initiator (code named ABNER) was used for the Little Boy uranium bomb.
 Its design was simpler and it contained less polonium.
 It was activated by the impact of the uranium projectile to the target.
 It was added to the design as an afterthought and was not essential for the weapon's function.

 TOM initiator

 An improved construction of the initiator, probably based on conical or pyramidal indentations, was proposed in 1948, put into production by Los Alamos in January 1950, and tested in May 1951.
 The TOM design used less polonium, as the number of neutrons per milligram of polonium was higher than of the Urchin.
 Its outer diameter was only 1 cm.
 The first live fire test of a TOM initiator occurred on 28-Jan-1951 during the Baker-1 shot of Operation Ranger.
 A series of calibration experiments for initiation time vs yield data of the TOM initiators was done during the Operation Snapper, during the Fox test on 25 May 1952.